-Students who enroll in all GPS programs (including the IDEAL programs) must have access to a computer with word processing, graphical presentations software, spreadsheet capabilities, email and Internet connectivity for academic use.
+Students who enroll in all Averett Online programs must have access to a computer with word processing, graphical presentations software, spreadsheet capabilities, email and Internet connectivity for academic use.

-UNDERGRADUATE PROGRAMS in GPS and IDEAL (EXCEPT NURSING)
+UNDERGRADUATE PROGRAMS in Averett Online (EXCEPT NURSING)

 The Admissions Committee selects for enrollment those applicants considered best able to benefit from a college education at Averett.
 In making its decisions, the Admissions Committee considers many factors: